Phono3py API#

 phono3py.load#

-The purpose of phono3py.load is to create a Phono3py class instance with basic parameters loaded from the phono3py-yaml-type file and also to try setting up force constants and non-analytical term correction automatically from phono3py files in the current directory.
+phono3py.load creates a Phono3py instance with the basic parameters loaded from a phono3py-yaml-type file, and additionally tries to set up the force constants and non-analytical term correction automatically from phono3py files in the current directory.
+See API reference for the full list of arguments.

-In AlN-LDA example, the unit cell structure, supercell matrix, and primitive matrix were recorded in the phono3py_disp_dimfc2.yaml file.
-This is easily read a helper function of phono3py.load.
-Using ipython (or jupyter-notebook):
+In the AlN-LDA example, the unit cell, supercell matrix, and primitive matrix are stored in phono3py_disp_dimfc2.yaml.
+The file is read in ipython (or a Jupyter notebook) as follows:

 In [1]: import phono3py